-NES can also be confused with eating when someone is sleepwalking, which is called nocturnal sleep-related eating disorder, or after taking sleep-aid medication, like we’ve heard is a side effect of Ambien.
+Night Eating Syndrome can also be confused with eating when someone is sleepwalking, which is called nocturnal sleep-related eating disorder, or after taking sleep-aid medication, as we’ve heard is a side effect of Ambien.
 People with NES are aware they’re eating and remember doing so the next day, at which time they may even feel ashamed.

 Still, NES is mostly considered a form of self-medication because night eaters eat to battle insomnia and the late-night snacking usually involves carbohydrate-rich “comfort” foods.
 Like binge-eating disorder, night-eating syndrome presents a fierce urge that many people simply can’t resist.

-The theory that NES is self-medication may one day help us better understand why people with NES are more vulnerable to depression and addiction problems.
+The theory that Night Eating Syndrome is self-medication may one day help us better understand why people with NES are more vulnerable to depression and addiction problems.
 NES is also associated with lower self-esteem and reduced daytime hunger.

 Response to Stress

 Some professionals theorize night eating is a response to stress, and another hypothesis avers the syndrome is caused by hormonal imbalances causing the body to feel hunger during abnormal periods of time.